RubixML/ML/docs/extracting-data.md

 mean,furry,loner,-1.5,monster
 ```

-The library provides the [CSV](extractors/csv.md) extractor to help import data from the CSV format and can be used in conjunction with a Dataset's `fromIterator()` method to instantiate a new dataset object.
+The library provides the [CSV](extractors/csv.md) extractor to help import data from the CSV format.
+Since extractors are iterators they can be used in conjunction with a Dataset's static `fromIterator()` method to instantiate a new dataset object.
 In the example below, we'll apply the [Numeric String Converter](transformers/numeric-string-converter.md) to the newly instantiated dataset object to convert the numeric data to the proper format.

 **Example**